 Editor's note: How the NEF assists the VFL training process as well as whether the service operations going via NEF is using the existing or new service operation are FFS.

+NOTE X: In the case when AF is server the clients can only be NWDAFs.

 0. [OPTIONAL] VFL training is triggered in the VFL server for the following cases:

 - Based on local configuration and agreement among vendors and/or application providers participating in the same group for specific VFL task(s).